shuyelin06/Obsidian-Notes/content/Classes/CMSC411/CMSC411.md

 ---

-# Dependencies and Instruction Level Parallelism
+Instruction Level Parallelism
-> Recall how branch prediction lets us reduce the negative impact of control dependencies on pipelining.
-What if want to execute more than one intruction per cycle?
-Well then, we'll also have issues of **data dependencies**!

-Here, we will talk about **instruction level parallelism**, which will let us execute several instructions in parallel.
+# Context
+## Main Idea
+Let's now look at another way we can speed up our processor-- **instruction level parallelism (ILP)**.
+If we can execute more than one instruction at a time, then we'll get some massive performance gains!

 Suppose we have the following 3 instructions, which we want to execute in parallel.
 | Instr | Cycle 1 | Cycle 2 | Cycle 3 | Cycle 4 | Cycle 5 |